ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

   * https://github.com/ros2/build_cop

-* Talk with the previous build cop or build farmer about on-going issues
+* Talk with the previous build cop and/or build farmer about on-going issues
 * Update the description of the main view on Jenkins to the current date and your name:

   * http://ci.ros2.org/